 Courses vary by session.
 Please see Classes for a full list of potential class offerings.
-Theatre Production (with full production) in year 1 and Film Production (with short film production) in year 2.
+Year 1 culminates with Theatre Production and Year 2 features Reel Production.

 The AOS program observes a Summer vacation period.

-Tuition for the AOS provides students with payment options: lump sum or yearly payment options (1, 3 payments or 6 payments*).
+Tuition for the AOS provides students with yearly payment options (1, 3 payments or 6 payments*).

 * A non-refundable registration fee is applied the first payment. $150 Domestic Students, $250 International Students.

-** A non-refundable materials fee of $100 due in first session.
+** A non-refundable materials fee of $150 due in first term.